Optimistic, Signature-Free Reliable Broadcast and Its Applications: Communication-Efficient Balanced Optimistic RBC

 The broadcaster encodes the input message $m$ using $(n, \ceil{\frac{n-f+1}{2}})$-RS codes to generate the code words $M:= [s_1, \ldots, s_n]$.
 It then sends $\sig{\Propose, s_j, w_j, h}$ to party $\node{j}$ $\forall j \in [n]$, where $w_j$ is the Merkle proof of $j^{th}$ code word, and $h$ is the Merkle root over $M$.
 Upon receiving the first $\sig{\Propose, s_i, w_i, h}$ from the broadcaster, each party $\node{i}$ verifies whether $w_i$ is a valid Merkle proof for the root $h$.
 If the verification succeeds, it sends $\sig{\Echo, s_i, w_i, h}$ to all parties.

-Upon receiving valid $\sig{\Echo, s_*, w_*, h}$ messages from at least $\ceil{\frac{n}{2}}$ non-broadcaster parties, party $\node{i}$ attempts to interpolate the codewords $M' := [s'_1, \ldots, s'_n]$ using any $\ceil{\frac{n - f + 1}{2}}$ of the received codewords.
+Upon receiving valid $\sig{\Echo, s_*, w_*, h}$ messages from at least $\ceil{\frac{n}{2}}$ non-broadcaster parties, party $\node{i}$ attempts to interpolate the codeword vector $M' := [s'_1, \ldots, s'_n]$ using any $\ceil{\frac{n-f+1}{2}}$ of the received codewords.
 It then verifies whether the Merkle root computed from $M'$ matches $h$.
-This check ensures that the broadcaster correctly constructed the Merkle root from a valid encoding of the message $m$, and that honest parties will be able to decode $m$ if they receive a sufficient number of codewords.
-This functionality is encapsulated in the verify\_interpolation function.
-If the verification succeeds, it sends $\sig{\Vote, s_j, w_j, h}$ to party $\node{j}$ $\forall j \in [n]$.
+This check ensures that the broadcaster correctly constructed $h$ from a valid encoding of the message $m$, and that honest parties will be able to decode $m$ once they receive a sufficient number of codewords.
+This functionality is encapsulated in the verify\_interpolation procedure.
+If the verification succeeds, party $\node{i}$ sends $\sig{\Vote, s_i, w_i, h}$ to all parties.